 He sees first-hand the detrimental effects of added sugar on his young patients, and has been campaigning for a long time to make people aware of the dangers of sugar, and in particular, fructose.

 Well worth having a look around the website, especially if you have children.
 Maybe start with this short article about sugar hiding in 74% of packaged foods.

 A new website has been started by Professor Peter Bruckner and a group of like-minded people.

 Quote: ‘We are a team of parents, health experts and communications professionals who understand the impacts of consuming too much sugar and how to navigate our sugar-saturated world.’

 Professor Bruckner’s talk introducing the new not-for-profit organisation is fascinating: a real eye-opener.
 I’ve added it to Thrive Low Carb’s YouTube playlist – for the sake of your family’s health, please invest the time to watch it.

 Recently, daughter Kate posted us a present – the Australian documentary, ‘That Sugar Film‘, by actor Damon Gameau.

-Damon shows where sugar lurks unexpectedly in foods recommended as healthy, finds out what sugar from the ‘healthy’ foods does to his own body and liver, and asks why the detrimental health effects are being hidden from us.
+Damon shows where sugar lurks unexpectedly in foods recommended as healthy food choices, finds out what sugar from the ‘healthy’ foods does to his own body and liver, and asks why the detrimental health effects are being hidden from us.

 Have a look at the clickable infographic on CNN’s website: ‘How much sugar is in that drink?‘